Kapendev/parin-website/pages/tour.md

 void updateSound(Sound sound);
 ```

-Below are examples showing how to use these sound functions:
+Below are examples showing how to use these sound functions.

 * Playing a Sound